 Children who are newly diagnosed with diabetes are scheduled for a series of daycare visits.
 Most children require three consecutive days of education.
 Parents and children will arrive before breakfast and go home to sleep each day.

-We hold our Outpatient Clinics Monday to Wednesday, and frequently on Fridays.
+We hold our Outpatient Clinics Monday to Friday.
 Patients should attend at three-monthly intervals.

 It is important for children with diabetes to attend regular follow-up clinics, so that we can identify any problems promptly and give advice on how to manage the condition successfully.